iAmGiG/gex-llm-patterns/docs/guides/baseline-strategy.md

 The Baseline GEX Strategy provides a mechanical trading approach that trades every negative GEX day without LLM filtering.
 This serves as a performance baseline to prove whether LLM intelligence adds value.

-## Current Status: ⚠️ Framework Ready, Awaiting Working LLM
+## Current Status: ✅ Framework Ready for A/B Testing

 ### What's Complete ✅